diagrams/diagrams-doc/doc/cmdline.rst

 Abstracting Main
 ================

-.. container:: todo

-  Add a short paragraph here giving an overview of what this section is about.
-Below, when introducing each type class and so on, link to the module containing the definition.
+This section walks through and motivates the design of the abstraction mechanisms that make possible the examples shown above.
+If you want to create your own custom command-line-driven diagram generation executables, you will likely find it helpful to understand this section.
+The truly impatient, however, may wish to skip directly to `User Extensions`_ and return to this section as necessary.

 What work does the backend need to do to render a diagram?
-It depends on the backend but there are several common tasks given the standard options.
+It depends on the backend, of course, but there are several common tasks given the standard options.
 To start with we need to parse the command-line arguments.
 The `optparse-applicative`:pkg: package provides all the tools we need for this.
 Next we will need to translate the standard arguments into something backend specific.
 Typically the extension on the output filename will drive the format of the output and some combination of the supplied width and height will dictate the final scale of the diagram.
 Let's look at a full example of a backend doing this work and try to see what parts we can abstract out for general use (we will use the `Cairo` backend for this example).

 .. class:: lhs